Consulting with a Non-Family Law Attorney About Family Law Related Issues

 Tax can play a significant role in a divorce.
 An individual should be aware of the significance of this issue, not just before filing, but during the entire process.
 An individual going through a divorce expects to have their assets reduced by 50% after the divorce.
 Individuals probably have not considered the potential further reduction in net worth based on taxes if assets are sold.

 The sale of an asset (e.g., real property, stock) in a divorce can result in the recognition of tax.
-However, the transfer of assets between spouse's incident to a divorce does not cause the recognition of tax pursuant to Internal Revenue Code (26 U.S.C. § 1041).
+However, the transfer of assets between spouse’s incident to a divorce does not result in the recognition of tax pursuant to Internal Revenue Code (26 U.S.C. § 1041).

 Tax affects the amount of pre-12/31/2018 spousal support and family support order.
-Money paid to a spouse after separation as spousal support, without a written agreement or court order, will not be tax deductible.
-It will be a tax free payment to the recipient spouse.
 Child support is tax-free to the recipient.

-Tax issues also affect the value of accounts receivable, tax affecting S-corporation, income in the valuation of a business, tax affecting stock options, asset basis, etc.
+Tax issues may affect the value of accounts receivable, tax affecting S-corporation, valuation of stock options, etc.

 Residence Rental Charge in Divorce